DEFRA/ffc-jenkins-pipeline-library/README.md

 Returns the project version from the `[projectName].csproj` file.
 It requires the project name to be passed as a parameter, but this means that in a solution of several projects, versions can be retrieved for each of them.

+### getCSProjVersionMaster

+Returns the project version from the `[projectName].csproj` file in the master branch.
+It requires the project name to be passed as a parameter, but this means that in a solution of several projects, versions can be retrieved for each of them.

+### verifyCSProjVersionIncremented
+Compares the master version with the branch version from the provided project name.
+If the version has been incremented correctly a message will be `echoed` displaying the new and the old version, i.e.

+`version increment valid '1.0.0' -> '1.0.1'`.

+If the version has not incremented correctly, or is invalid, an error will be thrown containing the new and the old versions, i.e.

+`version increment invalid '1.0.0' -> '1.0.0'`.

+The function requires the project name to be passed as a parameter.

 ### getPackageJsonVersion

 Returns the package version from the `package.json` file.

+### getPackageJsonVersionMaster

+Returns the package version from the `package.json` file in the master branch.

+### verifyPackageJsonVersionIncremented
+Compares the master version with the branch version of the `package.json`.
+If the version has been incremented correctly message will be `echoed` displaying the new and the old version, i.e.

+`version increment valid '1.0.0' -> '1.0.1'`.

+If the version has not incremented correctly, or is invalid, an error will be thrown containing the new and the old versions, i.e.

+`version increment invalid '1.0.0' -> '1.0.0'`.

+### errorOnNoVersionIncrement

+Convenience method shared by `verifyPackageJsonVersionIncremented` and `verifyCSProjVersionIncremented` to throw error when the version has not been incremented, or is invalid.

+Takes two parameters - master version and branch version.

 ### replaceInFile